ShortlistShortlistedRemoved from shortlist 9

 Portability

 As the generator's weight is 165 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+Nevertheless, it can still be moved quite conveniently with the help of its wheel kit and its folding handle, once it is placed on the ground.

 Features